pingcap/blog/tidb-dm-architecture-design-and-implementation-principles.md

 At the other end of the channel, the worker goroutine concurrently fetches the job from the corresponding channel and replicates the job to the downstream TiDB.

-That’s to say, Syncer imports data concurrently at the level of the binlog event.
+That's to say, Syncer imports data concurrently at the level of the binlog event.
 In task allocation, TiDB DM controls the number of worker goroutines with the worker-count parameter in the syncer unit.

 However, some limitations exist in this process as follows: